Walt Patulski: Personal

 Patulski is a recipient of the Key to Syracuse (New York) for his distinguished community service.
 He also served as a sales manager of one of Syracuse's banks.
 He served for six years as Commissioner of the Syracuse Board of Education, and has also been a board member of the Boys and Girls Clubs of America.
 He has also recently been guest speaker at the National Football Foundation.

 He was appointed and later elected as Commissioner of Education for the Syracuse School District in 1980.
 Of Polish descent, he was honored on June 19, 2014, with an induction into the National Polish-American Sports Hall of Fame in Troy, Michigan.

 Patulski has two daughters, Wallis and Emily.
 Wallis is a graduate of George Washington University.
 Emily graduated from Boston University where she majored in psychology.

 In September 2016, Bills coach Rex Ryan used Patulski's name as an alias when he posed as a reporter for The Buffalo News at a press conference for New England Patriots head coach Bill Belichick.
 The practical joke led the News to commission a guest column from the real Patulski following the Bills' win over the Patriots on October 2.
-The News then profiled Patulski a month later, in which his relatively disappointing career was largely blamed on two factors: he was in an unusually weak draft class, and his quiet personality clashed with the style of Bills coach Lou Saban.
+The News then profiled Patulski a month later, explaining Patulski's quiet personality clashed with the style of Bills coach Lou Saban.
 Patulski never spoke to Saban again after his football career ended, despite the opportunities to do so.